spine-tools/DataUtilitiesPlugin/README.md

-# Validator plugin
+# Data utilities plugin

-This is a [Spine Toolbox](https://github.com/Spine-project/Spine-Toolbox) plugin that provides Spine data validation capabilities.
+This is a [Spine Toolbox](https://github.com/Spine-project/Spine-Toolbox) plugin that contains utilities Spine databases.
-Install the plugin by choosing *Plugins -> Install plugin...* from Toolbox menu and selecting *ValidatorPlugin* from the dialog that opens.
+Install the plugin by choosing *Plugins -> Install plugin...* from Toolbox menu and selecting *DataUtilitiesPlugin* from the dialog that opens.

 The plugin adds **Validator** Tool specification to the main toolbar.

+# Validator

+Validator contains a Tool specification and corresponding Python script that provide Spine data validation capabilities.

 Currently, the plugin supports validating object and relationship parameter values.

-## Dependencies

 The plugin depends on [``cerberus``](https://docs.python-cerberus.org) Python module which must be available in Validator's Python environment.